mariolinguito/codingadventures/content/blog/drupal-8-page-speed-insight-the-light-speed-might-be-with-you/index.md

   * [Blazy](https://www.drupal.org/project/blazy);

 Now, it is time to show!
 The most important point is this: during this days I develop a module that aggregates into one or fewer files the CSS and JS files, so your browser need to request much less resources.

+In particular, the module unify all CSS and non-core JS files into one.